-He/she shall be a Journeyman wireman and a member of the Union.
-A "B" Foreman will be allowed to supervise the work of a maximum of three (3) workers.
-A "B" Foreman must be appointed when two (2) or more workers are employed on a job if one (1) of the Journeymen is required to give orders to one (1) or more Journeymen.
-A "B" Foreman shall be required to use tools.
+They shall be a Journeyperson Wireperson and a member of the Union.
+A "B" Foreperson will be allowed to supervise the work of a maximum of three (3) workers.
+A "B" Foreperson will be appointed when three (3) or more workers are employed on a job where there is no "A" Foreperson employed on the site.
+A "B" Foreperson will not be appointed if there are less than three (3) workers employed on a job.
+A "B" Foreperson shall be required to use tools.